yichifauzi/simple-clouds/docs/CONTRIBUTING.md

 ### Features/Suggestions

+Please **do not suggest** your idea if it pertains to:
+- Adding "fantasy" cloud types to the mod.
+By "fantasy" we mean cloud types that you come up with or those that do not exist in real life.
+You can create your own cloud types with datapacks/resourcepacks.

 Before opening a feature/suggestion/idea issue, please do the following:
 - Make sure your feature/suggestion/idea has not already been suggested (as outlined above) and that **it is not already planned or exists in the mod.** Make sure you are playing with the latest version to understand what all exists.
 - **Include all required information** in the feature request form.